Integration of storage endpoints into a Rucio data lake, as an activity to prototype a SKA Regional Centres Network: Acknowledgments

 \section{Acknowledgments}

 We acknowledge financial support from the State Agency for Research of the Spanish Ministry of Science, Innovation and Universities through the “Center of Excellence Severo Ochoa (SEV-2017-0709) and RTI2018-096228-B-C31, and the financial support from the Grant No. 54A Scientific Research, Innovation Program (Government of Andalusia and the European RDF 2014-2020 - D1113102E3).
+We also acknowledge the financial support from the grant PID2021-123930OB-C21 funded by MICIU/AEI/ 10.13039/501100011033 and by ERDF/EU.